eliohz/geohints_scrape_images/README.md

 # Web Scraper for Bollards and Utility Poles

 This Python script scrapes images of bollards and utility poles from [GeoHints](https://geohints.com).
 The images are downloaded and saved with appropriate titles extracted from the webpage.
+I used it to create a Quizlet Set

 ## Features
 - Extracts images from pages containing bollard and utility pole data.